igkuz/gl_client/README.md

 Package provides methods for pasing GitLab API and return structures that are easy to work with.
 Currently supports only last api version – v3.

+Full API documentation with request params and response examples can be found [here](http://docs.gitlab.com/ce/api/)

 ### Initializing

 ```go